Plan9-Archive/plan9ants/doc/livecd.md

 * Install process lets you add a password to plan9.ini to setup boot/admin namespace access

 The only additional step in the installer, pwsetup, just adds a value to plan9.ini to provide a password for access to the independent admin namespace.
-Note that it does set up a full authsrv/keyfs system, it just adds the password to factotum for hostowner access on port 17060.
+Note that it does not set up a full authsrv/keyfs system, it just adds the password to factotum for hostowner access on port 17060.

 * Install makes plan9rc the default booting command/method